litecodeai/cursor_resources/README.md

 **Comprehensive and Succinct List of Cursor Features**

-A GitHub Pages site with the rather ambitious task of listing all of Cursor's features (work in progress).
+A GitHub Pages site with the rather ambitious task of listing all of Cursor's features (this is a work in progress).

 https://litecodeai.github.io/cursorfeatures